Locksmith Advice: The DOs and DON’Ts of Home Lock Security

 Check Deadbolt Locks

-Many homeowners trust that a dead-bolt lock will ensure safety.
+Many homeowners trust that a dead-bolt locks will ensure safety.
 Many dead-bolts, however, can be opened by an intruder who is willing to pry the door from the jamb.
 To overcome this problem some homeowners have installed a vertical dead-bolt that interlocks with a set of metal rings attached to the door frame.
 This type of upgrade makes it almost impossible to pry apart.

-Another concern with dead bolt locks may be the decorative glass in the door itself.
+Another concern with deadbolt locks may be the decorative glass in the door itself.
 If a thief is willing to break a little bit of glass, they are then able to reach inside and manually undo the dead-bolt lock.

 Buy a New Home?
 Get New Locks

 Many new homeowners forego a very important step to safety and security.
 They assume that when the realtor hands them keys to their new (to them) home, that the previous owner has not kept any keys for themselves.
 Even worse they assume that the previous homeowner never made copies of house keys for family or friends who might have visited frequently.
-A simple way to ensure that your home is safe and secure is to have your locks rekeyed.
+A simple way to ensure that your home is safe and secure is to have your locks changed.
 This basically means that the cylinder in the lock is replaced with a new one.
 By doing this, homeowners can feel more secure without having to replace all of the knobs and locks in the home.
 While some feel confident enough to handle this job themselves, others rely on a competent locksmith to ensure the job is done correctly.
 (Re-keying residential locks is one of our most popular services.
-Click here to get a free online lock rekey estimate)
+Click here to get a free online lock rekey estimate.)

 At the height of homeowner security is a fingerprint lock.
 This lock gets rid of the risk that is associated with lost or stolen keys.
 This type of lock can be taught to read multiple fingerprints which increases security on the home.
 Children who came home to an empty house in years past were known as latchkey kids because they wore a house key on a long chain around their neck.
 This type of lock alleviates the need for keeping track of a key all day by allowing access with a fingerprint instead (which is much more difficult to lose on the playground).